benwinding/benw-blog/source/_posts/wave-power-generation-from-bicycle-parts.md

 - green
 ---

-In 2006 Stefan Nyström invented the **WaveReaper** and released his plans online in 2008.
+In 2006 [1] Stefan Nyström invented the [2] **WaveReaper** and released his plans online in 2008.
 This invention used parts of a bicycle to _reap_ energy from the ocean waves.
-It surprised me that not much has happened since then, so I thought I'd write a little about it.
+It surprised me that not much has happened since then (and the website is [4] no longer up), so I thought I'd write a little about it.

 <!-- more -->